Web3bazaar/mainnet-contracts/README.md

 ## 👋 About this repo

-This repo contains the solidity code used in the Bazaar smart contracts hosted on the compatible EVM testnets.
+This repo contains the solidity code used in the Bazaar smart contracts hosted on the compatible EVM mainnets.

 ## 📝 About the Smart contract